KeyvanArj/cryptography-in-use/encoding/binary-to-text/README.md

 #### create a binary file

-In Linux or macOS, you can use `echo` in command line interface but in Windows, you can use [Git Bash](https://git-scm.com/download/win) as a reliable CLI:
+You can use `echo` in command line interface :

 ```
 $  echo -n -e \\xff\\xe2 > data_binary.bin
 ```

-To check the content of the binary file, you can use `hexdump` command.
+To check the content of the binary file :
-You can download it for Windows [hexdump](https://www.di-mgt.com.au/hexdump-for-windows.html)

 ```
 $  hexdump data_binary.bin